-Near-Term Liquidity and Capital Resources
+Near-Term Liquidity and Long-Term Liquidity; Capital Resources

-Historically, our primary cash needs have been funding the development and integration of our technology platforms used in its business, marketing expenses, and general and administrative ("G&A") expenses including, salaries, bonuses, and commissions.
-We have incurred losses and negative cash flow from operations for most periods since inception, primarily the result of costs associated with third-party creators, salaries, bonuses and stock-based compensation, and other G&A expenses, including technology and development costs, which has resulted in a total accumulated deficit of \$83.9 million as of September 30, 2023.
-While we have not achieved profitability, we have sufficient resources to fund operations and planned investments for at least the next twelve months.
+Historically, our The Company's primary cash needs have historically been funding the development and integration of our technology platforms used in its business, marketing expenses, and general and administrative ("G&A") expenses including salaries, bonuses, and commissions.
+We have The Company has incurred losses and negative cash flow from operations for most periods since inception, primarily the result of costs associated with third-party creators, salaries, bonuses and stock-based compensation, and other G&A expenses, including technology and development costs, which has resulted in a total accumulated deficit of \$83.9 million \$88.7 million as of September 30, 2023 March 31, 2024.
+While we have not achieved profitability, we believe we have sufficient resources to fund operations and planned investments for at least the next twelve months.

-We had cash and cash equivalents of \$35.2 million as of September 30, 2023, as compared to \$24.6 million as of December 31, 2022.
-This increase of \$10.6 million is primarily due to shortening maturities in our investment portfolio, partly offset by cash used to fund operating losses.
+We had cash and cash equivalents of \$35.2 million \$39.0 million as of September 30, 2023 March 31, 2024, as compared to \$24.6 million \$37.4 million as of December 31, 2022 December 31, 2023.
+This increase of \$10.6 million \$1.6 million is primarily due to shortening maturities in our investment portfolio, partly the result of the maturing of certain investments, offset by cash used to fund operating losses activities.

-Nine Months Ended September 30,

-2023 2022

-Net cash (used for)/provided by:

-Operating activities \$ (5,679,905) \$ (6,916,555)

-Investing activities 17,385,627 (48,439,579)

-Financing activities (1,110,484) (50,684)

-Net increase in cash and cash equivalents \$ 10,595,238 \$ (55,406,818)
+Nine Months Ended September 30, 2023 2022 2024 2023 Three Months Ended March 31, Three Months Ended March 31, 2024 2024 2024 2023 Net cash (used for)/provided for by: Net cash (used for)/provided for by: Operating activities Operating activities Operating activities Operating activities \$ (5,679,905) \$ (6,916,555) Investing activities Investing activities 17,385,627 (48,439,579) Financing activities Financing activities (1,110,484) (50,684) Net increase in cash and cash equivalents Net increase in cash and cash equivalents \$10,595,238 \$(55,406,818)

-Net cash used for operating activities was \$5.7 million during the nine months ended September 30, 2023 and is primarily the result of continued use of cash to cover operating losses and to meet working capital requirements.
-Net cash used for investing activities was \$17.4 million during the nine months ended September 30, 2023, primarily due to the purchase and sale of marketable securities.
-Net cash used for financing activities during the nine months ended September 30, 2023, was \$1.1 million, which consisted of the purchase of treasury stock and payments on shares withheld for taxes.
+Net cash used for operating activities was \$5.7 million \$3.3 million during the nine three months ended September 30, 2023 and is primarily the result of continued use of cash to cover operating losses and to meet working capital requirements.
+Net cash used for investing activities was \$17.4 million during the nine months ended September 30,

+2023 March 31, 2024, primarily due to the purchase and sale continued use to cover operating losses.
+Net cash provided by investing activities was \$5.0 million during the three months ended March 31, 2024, primarily due to the maturity of marketable securities, securities and acquisitions.
+Net cash used for financing activities during the nine three months ended September 30, 2023, March 31, 2024 was \$1.1 million, \$37,233, which consisted of the purchase of treasury stock and payments on shares withheld for taxes.